johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 That returned function takes a winning `Hero` and a `HeroService` as arguments.

-Angular supplies these arguments from injected values identified by the two *tokens* in the `deps` array.
+Bangular supplies these arguments from injected values identified by the two *tokens* in the `deps` array.
 The two `deps` values are *tokens* that the injector uses to provide these factory function dependencies.

-After some undisclosed work, the function returns the string of names and Angular injects it into the `runnersUp` parameter of the `HeroOfTheMonthComponent`.
+After some undisclosed work, the function returns the string of names and Bangular injects it into the `runnersUp` parameter of the `HeroOfTheMonthComponent`.

 <div class="l-sub-section">